joffrey-bion/livedoc/README.md

 ## Credits

-Credits to Fabio Maffioletti for his great work on the original JSONDoc project, and to all contributors that helped him build JSONDoc up to version 1.2.17, which I started from.
+Credits to [@fabiomaffioletti](https://github.com/fabiomaffioletti) for his great work on the original JSONDoc project, and to all contributors that helped him build JSONDoc up to version 1.2.17, which I started from.

-Special thanks to @ST-DDT for his very constructive feedback, both on the original project and on Livedoc.
+Special thanks to [@ST-DDT](https://github.com/ST-DDT) for his very constructive feedback, both on the original project and on Livedoc.

+Livedoc uses the [therapi-runtime-javadoc](https://github.com/dnault/therapi-runtime-javadoc) library by [@dnault](https://github.com/dnault) for its Javadoc-related processing.

 ## License